Regunathapuram, Pudukkottai: Culture

 Three major religions (Hinduism, Christianity and Islam) are practiced in Regunathapuram.
-Regunathapuram has three Hindu Temples, Adaikala Matha Church, St Antony's Church and a Mosque.
+Regunathapuram has three Hindu Temples, vinayagar temple,balasubramaniyar temle,pataipathira kaliyamman temple, Adaikala Matha Church, St Antony's Church and a Mosque.

 The annual feast at Adaikala Matha Church falls on the first Saturday of May every year.
 The people of Regunathapuram celebrate major festivals such as Pongal, Diwali, Christmas and Ramzan.

 Economy

 Regunathapuram's economy is based on agriculture, using irrigation from bore wells and reservoirs.
 The major agriculture products are rice, sugarcane, mango, coconut, blackgram, gingelly, ragi, red gram, green gram and maize.